 This guide was written for small farmers in the Northeast United States, but can certainly be used in other regions - just keep in mind that some of the example figures might be different in your area.

 Join us for our first ever combined NIFTI & AgALN Field School, November 4-6, 2019 in Ithaca, NY.
-Hosted by New Entry and Ground Swell Field School is a chance for farmer trainers and incubators to come together and participate in workshops, review sessions, goal setting and networking opportunities.
-Come learn from peers about how they run successful programs, gather ideas for your farms and programs, and spend time building relationships with people passionate about the work you do.
+Hosted by New Entry and Groundswell Center for Local Food and Farming, the 2019 National Field School is a chance for farmer trainers, apprentice mentors, and incubators to come together and participate in workshops, review sessions, goal setting and networking opportunities.
+Come learn from peers about how they run successful land-based farmer training programs, gather ideas for your farms and programs, and spend time building relationships with people passionate about the work you do.

 Developed by the Ag Apprenticeship Learning Network, this toolkit is a comprehensive guide to establishing or improving an agricultural apprenticeship on your farm or ranch.
 This resouces includes tools, suggestions, and external links to supplementary resources.